Coming of the Andals

 Eventually the Durrandons and Andals came to an accord when the Andals failed in a seventh attempt to conquer the great castle of Storm's End.
 The Andals instead intermarried with the First Men storm lords; King Maldon IV and his son, Durran XXIV, for instance, married Andal maidens.
 The Andals swore to serve the Storm Kings, while King Ormund III and his queen converted to the Faith of the Seven.

-The Hungry Wolf, King Theon Stark, was supported by House Bolton when the Andal warlord Argos Sevenstar was slain in the Battle of the Weeping Water.
-Theon then sailed east, raided Andalos, and displayed the heads of his Andal victims along the shore of the north.
+The Hungry Wolf, King Theon Stark, was supported by House Bolton when the Andal warlord Argos Sevenstar attacked and was slain in the Battle of the Weeping Water.
+Theon then sailed east, raided Andalos, and displayed the heads of his Andal victims along the shore's of the north.

 The influence of the Andals was less in Dorne than in the other southern kingdoms of Westeros.
 Most Andals focused on the nearer lands on the narrow sea, rather than the Dornish sands.
 Some, such as the Ullers, Qorgyles, and Vaiths, adventured into more inhospitable regions of Dorne.
 The Allyrions, Jordaynes, and Santagars also established their own realms.
 The Martells defeated two First Men houses, the Wades and Shells, claiming territory near the mouth of the Greenblood.